Commonly Asked Interview Questions for Co-op

 Why did you choose your major/Wentworth Institute of Technology?

-What subject did you enjoy most?
+What subject do you enjoy most?
 Least?

 Do your grades reflect your abilities?
 Why/Why not?

-What other activities were you involved in?
+What activities are you involved in?

 What specialized training have you had?